shanzhengliu/claude-3-web-chat/README.md

 2. the default port is `8080`, you can set up in environment variable `PORT`

 ### Docker build.
-You can easily build the project including frontend and backend via command `Docker build .t {imageName}`.
+You can easily build the project including frontend and backend via command `Docker build . -t {imageName}`.
 Following steps will run in the docker build.
 1. build front end project in the step 1 in a stageBaseImage
 2. copy step 1 dist file to the backend-go/ui folder. and build go project.
 3. copy go binary file from step 2 into a alpha image, and expose 8080 port. and run binary file.